Ryan-Marchildon/doggodex/README.md

 # DoggoDex

-DoggoDex is a simple web app for demoing a client-side dog breed image classifier.
+DoggoDex is a simple React-based web app for demoing a client-side dog breed image classifier.

 The classifier is currently a tensorflow graph served locally via Flask.
 In the near-term this will be converted to an optimized TensorFlow.JS model to run directly in the browser.